ankitects/anki-manual/src/deck-options.md

 For example, let's say that your learning steps are **1m 10m 1d**.

-- When you press `Again`, the card goes back to first step, and will be shown again approximately 1 minute later.
+- When you press `Again`, the card goes back to the first step, and will be shown again approximately 1 minute later.
 - When you press `Good` on a new card, or a card answered `Again`, it will move to the next step, and be shown again in approximately 10 minutes.